khooi8913/rdma-multicast/README.md

 # One-sided RDMA Multicast

-This repository holds the Tofino implementation to perform one-sided RDMA multicast, proposed in the [paper](https://dl.acm.org/doi/abs/10.1145/3493425.3502766), `Towards a Framework for One-sided RDMA Multicast` accepted at the EuroP4'21 Workshop and published at ANCS'21.
+This repository holds the Tofino prototype implementation to perform one-sided RDMA multicast, proposed in the [paper](https://dl.acm.org/doi/abs/10.1145/3493425.3502766), `Towards a Framework for One-sided RDMA Multicast` accepted at the EuroP4'21 Workshop and published at ANCS'21.

 ## Usage